 No matter how many fantastic new service strategy programs you initiate, they will fail if they are built on a dysfunctional culture.
 Culture beats strategy every time.

-If you are not familiar with the intricacies of the Service Profit Chain, we have a special treat for you:
+If you are not familiar with the intricacies of the Service Profit Chain, check out this free 4 part video presentation: